 What is a Bottleneck (or Constraint) in Manufacturing?

-In a manufacturing process, “bottleneck” refers to a work stage that cannot meet the production quota even at its maximum throughput capacity, thereby delaying or stopping the flow of operations.
+In operations, “bottleneck” refers to a work stage that cannot meet the production quota even at its maximum throughput capacity, thereby delaying or stopping the flow of operations.

 This concept equally applies to management and logistics.
 Here bottlenecks can restrict the flow of information, guidance, and work instructions.